-CRLs for end-user certificates are issued at least once per day.
+CRLs for end-user certificates are issued before the nextUpdate period listed in the CRL endpoints in the certificate.
 CRLs for CA certificates are issued in accordance with the applicable customer agreement.
 Typically, this is every 6 months and also within 18 hours if a CA certificate is revoked.
 Under special circumstances, DigiCert may publish new CRLs prior to the scheduled issuance of the next CRL.
 New or modified versions of this CPS, Subscriber Agreements, or Relying Party Warranties are typically published within seven days after their approval.